 The College reserves the right to impose sanctions, up to and including expulsion from the College, if the student has engaged in activity in violation of the Student Code of Conduct.
 Sanctions imposed may include one or more of, but not limited to, those listed below.
 Copies of all sanction notices are maintained by the Office of Student Conduct under the supervision of the Student Development Division.
-Student conduct records that contain imposition of sanctions other than eviction from College residential facilities, suspension, or expulsion will be removed from the student's confidential record five (5) years after the student's last term of enrollment, whichever is later.
+Student conduct records that contain imposition of sanctions other than eviction from College residential facilities, suspension, or expulsion will be removed from the student's confidential record five (5) years after the student graduates or five (5) years after the student's last term of enrollment, whichever is later.